rchou186/TBTS_Grading/README.md

 result_to_excel.py  Generate and save the result table and printable result
                     page in excel file
-result_to_sql.py    Save the result table to MySQL database printout.py         Printout the result page to the active printer README.md           This file
+result_to_sql.py    Save the result table to MySQL database result_to_pdf.py    Save the result to pdf
+README.md           This file

 Python modules to be installed: